-Step 4: Use it or save it for later
+Step 5: Use the roux or save it for later

 Use your prepared roux as the foundation for any number of dishes, either immediately or over time.
 To use the roux immediately, whisk in 1 cup of cold milk or broth.
-Bring the mixture to a boil and cook for about 2 minutes, stirring with a rubber spatula, until the liquid is nice and thick.
-You can easily create a cheese sauce from here by adding shredded cheese—perfect for pouring over potatoes, vegetables or as the base for macaroni and cheese.
+Bring the mixture to a boil and cook for about 2 minutes, stirring until the liquid is nice and thick.
+You can easily create a cheese sauce from here by adding shredded cheese.

 You can also save the roux for later, storing it in an airtight container in the refrigerator until you’re ready to use it.
 Making roux ahead of time is the secret to perfect homemade gravy!
 To prevent lumps when adding liquids to a roux, always add cold liquid to hot roux (or, cold roux to hot liquids).
 If both the roux and the liquid are hot, the mixture will clump up quickly and you’ll end up with lumps.

 Tips for Making Roux

 How to Store Roux